Nokia and Google: Tech's most unlikely BFFs?

-It wasn't so long ago that Nokia and Google didn't even move in the same circles, but oh, how things have changed.
+It wasn't so long ago that Nokia and Google didn't move in the same circles, but oh, how times have changed.

-These days they're bosom buddies, joined at the hip, BFFs for life -- or at least the foreseeable future.
+These days they're bosom buddies, joined at the hip, BFFs -- at least for the foreseeable future.

-Nokia famously bypassed Google's Android mobile software in favor of Microsoft's Windows Phone operating system, a move that didn't work out so well for Microsoft or for Nokia.
-Then the Nokia brand was picked up in May last year by HMD Global, a Finnish startup made up of former Nokia employees.
+Nokia famously bypassed Google's Android mobile software in favor of Microsoft's Windows Phone operating system at the start of this decade.
+The move didn't work out so well for Microsoft or for Nokia.
+Then last May, the Nokia brand was picked up by HMD Global, a Finnish startup made up of former Nokia employees.

 Those employees have a second chance to make Nokia phones a success, and they're embracing Google and Android in a big, big way.

-The romance between the two is playing out in a tabloid-worthy manner, with Google executive Jamie Rosenberg, vice president for Android and Play, joining HMD on stage to endorse the new Nokia phones and the two companies posting tributes to each other on social media.
-On the show floor at MWC, a giant pixelated display showed "Google" spelled out using moving graphics from the classic Nokia game Snake.
+The bromance between the two is playing out in tabloid-worthy style.
+Jamie Rosenberg, Google's vice president for Android and Play, joined HMD onstage Sunday to endorse the new Nokia phones.
+And the two companies have posted social media tributes to each other.
+On the MWC show floor, a giant pixelated display showed "Google" spelled out using moving graphics from Snake, the classic Nokia phone game.

-At the same time, Nokia was not the only company to be honored with a stage visit from a Google executive at MWC -- it shared the privilege with LG and Huawei.
-Not everyone is convinced that Nokia and Google are in an exclusive relationship.
+Still, Nokia was not the only company to be honored with a Google executive's stage visit at MWC.
+Nokia shared that privilege with LG and Huawei.
+And not everyone is convinced that Nokia and Google are in an exclusive relationship.

-"Of course Google will be keen to work with HMD Global given the widespread brand recognition, but the focus will remain firmly on the phone makers that are driving the most volume -- and primarily with Samsung," said CCS Insight analyst Ben Wood.
+"Of course Google will be keen to work with HMD Global given the widespread brand recognition, but the focus will remain firmly on the phone makers that are driving the most volume -- and primarily with Samsung," CCS Insight analyst Ben Wood said.

 Purer than Pixel?

-One thing does that does set HMD apart from its rivals is its approach to Android, and a commitment to updating the software in a way that Google has been trying to encourage among phone manufacturers for years.
+One thing does that does set HMD apart from rivals is its approach to Android and its commitment to updating the software in a way that Google has wanted from phone makers for years.

-Just like the Pixel, HMD will run a version of Android on its phones that's pure as the day it was born in the Google developer labs.
-Nokia phones will receive monthly security updates and any other software updates as soon as they become available, said Nummela said.
-This is in contrast to rival manufacturers such as HTC, Samsung and LG that put their own twists on Google's software and as a result struggle to push timely updates to their customers.
+Just like with the Pixel, HMD's phones will run a version of Android that's as pure as the day it was born in the Google developer labs.
+Nokia phones will receive monthly security updates and any other software updates as soon as they become available, Nummela said.
+This is in contrast to rival manufacturers such as HTC, Samsung and LG that put their own twists on Google's software and, as a result, struggle to push timely software updates to their customers.

-But you might be wondering how Nokia will make its phones "more pure" than the Pixel.
-According to Juho Sarvikas, HMD's chief product officer, it is based on the fact that the Pixel doesn't always get the most polished version of Android straight away.
+You might be wondering how Nokia will make its phones "more pure" than the Pixel.
+According to Juho Sarvikas, HMD's chief product officer, this is based on the fact that the Pixel doesn't always get the most polished version of Android straight away.
 Google uses it to test out features before they launch in full.
 Nokia phones, on the other hand, will only get the full, finished version of these features, and it'll get them first.

-"We'll spearhead with Google their latest services, so we'll help them iterate, we'll help them test, we'll help them get consumer feedback," he said.
+"We'll spearhead with Google their latest services, so we'll help them iterate, we'll help them test, we'll help them get consumer feedback," Sarvikas said.

-Hardcore Android fans will no doubt be pleased to see more phones available that promise regular updates to the latest version of their favorite software, but it does put Nokia in the somewhat awkward position of being in direct competition with its new best friend.
+Hardcore Android fans will no doubt be pleased to see more phones available that promise regular software updates, but that does put Nokia in the somewhat awkward position of being in direct competition with its new best friend.

-If Google wants to keep growing its hardware business, then the Pixel versus Nokia rivalry could push the two into frenemies territory.
-But given that HMD is just getting started on its path to bringing Nokia back to relevancy, this romance has a lot of room to blossom.
+If Google wants to keep expanding its hardware business, then a Pixel-versus-Nokia rivalry could eventually push the two into frenemies territory.
+But given that HMD is just getting started on its path to bringing Nokia back to relevancy, this relationship has a lot of room to blossom.

 Mobile World Congress 2017